-The Encyclopedia on Early Childhood Development is a comprehensive free reference tool devoted to promoting accessibility and knowledge transfer of the best knowledge on early childhood development from conception to age five.
-Most topics are explored from three perspectives: development, services and policy and the papers gathered under each topic are written by internationally renowned experts.
-The syntheses and information sheets (Eyes on...) provide summaries of the most essential knowledge in a lay language suited to various readers.
-The Encyclopedia also features a section entitled Voices from the Field that focuses on a specific environment or region.
+The Encyclopedia on Early Childhood Development is a comprehensive free reference tool devoted to promoting knowledge on early childhood development from conception to age five.
+Most topics are explored from three perspectives: development, services and policy.
 The Encyclopedia is a project of the Centre of Excellence for Early Childhood Development (CEECD) supported by Université Laval and Université de Montréal (Quebec, Canada).

 First Nations Drum is Canada’s largest Aboriginal newspaper, reaching communities all across the country, and is distributed to native bands, friendship centres, tribal councils, schools, colleges and universities, libraries, and aboriginal businesses and organizations from east to west.
 Designed to inform and entertain readers while strengthening understanding between the Native and non-Native residents, the First Nations Drum deals exclusively with news and information relevant to Native communities and lifestyles.